Ananya2003Gupta/Online-Railway-Reservation-System/README.md

 Connect mysql with python before running this program.
 Check by executing the command -( import mysql.connector ) in python IDLE.
-If the command gives error, you will have to connect mysql with python.
+If the command gives error, you will have to connect mysql with python.Otherwise you are good to go.
-Otherwise you are good to go.
+To connect mysql with python, type pip install mysql-connector-python in command prompt.

 Files Description:
 1. Database Creation.py